 The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in awnings recall lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.

-Again, if you were harmed by a defective awning, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Again, if you were harmed by Oasis freestanding motorized retractable awnings, you should contact our law firm immediately for a free review.
+You may be entitled to a seek compensation by filing a suit and we can help.